MarcusWentz/uniswapV2_foundry_deployment/README.md

 ## Sepolia Verified Deployments:

-Note: this example from the deployed address for UniswapV2Factory INIT_CODE_HASH is :
+ℹ️ Note: this example from the deployed address for UniswapV2Factory INIT_CODE_HASH is :

 ```solidity
 hex'f5cf876c1910617ea1749e7346a0c71cf8d678a08fc2fb10ae44fded41499415' // init code hash